telerik/kendo-ui-core/docs/framework/globalization/numberparsing.md

 # Number Parsing

-Kendo UI exposes methods which convert the specified string to a [`Number`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number) object using the culture's specific settings.
+Kendo UI exposes methods which convert the specified string to a [`Number`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number) object by using the culture-specific settings.

 ## Settings